otacke/snordians-local-user-data-for-h5p/readme.txt

 Allows to additionally store the H5P content type state in LocalStorage.

 == Description ==
-The "Sustainum H5P Local User Data" plugin for WordPress allows amends the H5P plugin for WordPress.
+The "Sustainum H5P Local User Data" plugin for WordPress amends the H5P plugin for WordPress.
 The latter saves the previous state of H5P content in the server's database for users who are logged in.
 This plugin will, when activated, also store the previous state in the user's browser and retrieve it from there.
 This enables to resume H5P content without having to be logged in.

 == Install ==

+=== Install via WordPress plugin repository === Install just like any other plugin.

 === Upload ZIP file ===
 1. Go to https://github.com/otacke/sustainum-h5p-local-user-data/releases.